 We incurred net losses of approximately \$120.5 million in the fiscal year ended June 30, 2019 and approximately \$112.6 million in the fiscal year ended June 30, 2020.
+We incurred net losses of approximately \$30.1 million and \$15.3 million in the three months ended September 30, 2019 and 2020, respectively.
 As of June 30, 2020, our accumulated deficit was approximately \$447.2 million.
+As of September 30, 2020, our accumulated deficit was approximately \$462.4 million.
 We anticipate that our operating expenses will increase in the foreseeable future as we seek to continue to grow our business, attract consumers, merchants, funding sources, and additional originating bank partners, and further enhance and develop our products and platform.
+As we expand our offerings to additional markets, our offerings in these markets may be less profitable than the markets in which we currently operate.
+Additionally, we may not realize the operating efficiencies we expect to achieve as a result of our acquisition of PayBright.
 These efforts may prove more expensive than we currently anticipate, and we may not succeed in increasing our revenue sufficiently to offset these higher expenses.
-In addition, we expect to incur \$\text{ in operating expenses related to the accelerated vesting of our automatically exercisable warrants in the quarter in which this offering occurs.
 We expect to incur additional net losses in the future and may not achieve or maintain profitability on a quarterly or annual basis.